-One of the most significant requirements in providing high-quality care is also one of the most difficult to achieve — true interoperability between healthcare providers, systems, technology, and information.
-It’s a problem throughout the healthcare supply chain.
-Disparate vendors, processes, and standards all create barriers to delivering good patient outcomes.
+One of the most significant requirements in providing high-quality care also is one of the most difficult to achieve — true interoperability between healthcare providers, systems, technology and the healthcare information each of these parties needs to achieve their respective goals.
+Interoperability is a problem throughout healthcare as disparate vendors, complex processes and clinical standards create tremendous barriers to delivering improved patient experiences and better patient care outcomes.

-You can’t improve what you can’t measure, and it is difficult to quantify the cost, error rate, and other issues caused by a lack of healthcare interoperability.
-Vendors and providers need a standardized way to measure the impact of interoperability delays and failure, as this will incentivize improvements.
-Once providers can measure issues across the end-to-end healthcare supply chain, they can analyze problem areas, make improvements, and monitor how those changes are improving the quality of care and patient outcomes.
+The challenge faced by providers, their vendor partners and payers is the lack of a standardized way to measure the impact of interoperability delays and failure.
+Once providers can measure issues across the entire healthcare chain then they can begin to analyze any problem areas and make changes or even monitor how those changes can improve the quality of care and patient outcomes.

 But, more than talk is needed.
 Data analytics has quickly become one of the most difficult undertakings for healthcare.
 Providers who are still trying to come to terms with managing and operating their electronic health records and are being asked to pull insights from the clinical data within the technology.
 For those organizations that can successfully integrate data-driven insights and bring them into their clinical and operational processes, the rewards are plentiful: Potentially healthier patients, lower costs, visibility into performance, and higher staff and patient satisfaction, among others.

 Shared data in healthcare or, better said, a lack of shared data in healthcare is a problem.
 A major impediment to the healthcare interoperability is the practice of information blocking — by some EHR vendors.
 In the event that information is shared, some of these technology companies then charge fees for transmitting data outside the system.